 To learn more about scp and other common tools see this page.
 Consider compressing your data using gunzip or bzip2 before transferring it.

 Globus uses multiple streams to transfer data giving it a significant performance advantage over the common terminal tools and making it the obvious choice for very large transfers.
 However, to use Globus it must be available at both endpoints.
-See this page to learn how to use Globus at Princeton.
+Learn more about Globus at Princeton.

 Dataspace offers long-term storage and publication options for datasets, visualizations or reports.